 - Overdue Fines

-- Interlibrary loans (borrowed by MLS): $0.50 per day up to the cost of the item
+- Interlibrary loan items are $.50 per day up to the replacement cost of the item

-- Damaged Book, Magazine or Electronic Device – List price at the time of purchase
+- Lost or Damaged Book, Magazine, or Electronic Device – List price at the time of purchase

-- Damaged Audiovisual Materials, Liner Notes or Guide – No charge
+- Lost or Damaged Audiovisual Materials, Liner Notes or Guide – No charge

 For more detailed policy information and a list of all fines and fees, please see our Borrowing Policy and our Fee Schedule.